gjstirling/Chitter/README.md

 **Import tables**
 - Connect to the development database using the pqsl command <br>
 ```\c chitter;```
-- Sequentially run the queries saved in the db/migrations directory.
+- Sequentially run the queries saved in the db/migrations directory.<br>
 - Connect to the test database using the psql command <br>
 ```\c chitter_test;```
 - Run queries saved inside db/migrations directory.